 Future policy developments in product liability and product safety are expected from the EU legislator involving new digital technologies and, in particular, artificial intelligence (AI).
-In this context, the EU Commission proposed on 28 September 2022 two complementary Directives: (a) a revised PLD to repeal and replace the current

-PLD on which a political agreement was reached on 14 December 2023; and (b) the Al liability Directive to adapt non-contractual civil liability rules to Al and to ensure broader protection for damage caused by Al systems by alleviating the burden of proof in compensation claims pursued under national fault-based liability regimes.
+In this context, (i) a new PLD (Directive (EU) 2024/2853) to replace the current PLD was adopted on 23 October 2024 and it must be transposed by the EU member states by 9 December 2026 and (ii) an Al Liability Directive had been also proposed by the European Commission on 28 September 2022, together with the then proposed new PLD, aimed to adapt non-contractual civil liability rules to AI and to ensure broader protection for damage caused by AI systems by alleviating the burden of proof in compensation claims pursued under national fault-based liability regimes; however it was eventually withdrawn from the European Commission's work programme for 2025 (presented in February 2025) as premature and with concerns over regulatory duplication with the new PLD.

-Specifically, the revised PLD is generally expansive on: (i) "damages" (covering psychological damage and loss or corruption of data and removing the minimum claim threshold); (ii) the "product" (closely interacting with services and extending to digital manufacturing files and software, including AI); and (iii) the "producer" (including economic operators such as software developers, online marketplaces and service providers).
-At the same time, it introduces simplified proof of "defect" and "causation" (with more detailed definition and introduction of presumptions and of a subjective criterion) and extends the expiry period up to 25 years for when a claimant could not initiate proceedings due a latent a personal injury.
+The new PLD is generally expansive on:

+- "damages" (including medically recognised damage to psychological health and destruction or corruption of privately used data, removing the minimum claim threshold); - the "product" (extended to digital manufacturing files and standalone software, including Al with limited exceptions); and - the "producer" (including economic operators such as software developers, online marketplaces and fulfilment service providers).

+At the same time, it introduces:

+- simplified proof of "defect" and "causation" (with more detailed definition and introduction of presumptions and of a subjective criterion); - a disclosure obligation of defendants connected with presumed product defectiveness; - a members states' discretion to derogate from the "state-of-the-art" defence; and - extended expiry period up to 25 years when a claimant could not initiate proceedings due latent personal injury.